-Small Scale Biological Innovation: We are an intensively managed farm committed to measuring things -- including our lives -- by the human scale.
+Small Scale Biological Innovation: We are an intensively managed farm committed to measuring things—including our lives—by the human scale.
 We believe in agricultural innovation, ecosystem regeneration, the livelihood of farming, and the possible goodness of our work.
 We are also not your sister’s Organic, piecing out a regenerative, rainfed, plastic-free, low-energy kind of agriculture.

-Greens: Arugula, Asian Greens (Bok Choy, Napa Cabbage, Tokyo Bekana, Tatsoi, Vitamin Green), Cabbage, Chard, Collards, Kale, Lettuce, Spicy Mesclun, Spinach.
-Veggies: Asparagus, Broccoli, Beans (Dried, Snap, & Soy), Cauliflower, Celery, Corn (Sweet & Popcorn), Cucumber, Eggplant, Leek, Okra, Pepper, Scallion, Shallot, Peas, Summer Squash, Sweet Potato, Tomato, Winter Squash.
+Greens: Arugula, Asian Greens, Cabbage, Chard, Collards, Kale, Lettuce, Spicy Mesclun, Spinach.
+Veggies: Asparagus, Broccoli, Beans (Snap, & Soy Edamame), Cauliflower, Celery, Corn (Sweet & Popcorn), Cucumber, Leek, Okra, Pepper, Scallion, Shallot, Peas, Summer Squash, Sweet Potato, Tomato, Winter Squash.
 Roots: Beet, Carrot, Celeriac, Fennel, Kohlrabi, Onion, Parsnip, Potato, Radish, Rutabaga, Sunroot, Turnip.

 Fresh when in season, cold storage when out.
-Most of our orchard fruits are years away from bearing, but in the meantime we have husk cherries, watermelons, blackberries, raspberries, and strawberries.
+Most of our orchard fruits are years away from bearing, but in the meantime we have Watermelons, Blackberries, Raspberries, and Strawberries.
 Please do have a traipse around the farm to see the orchard's development, as it's a large part of the future of the farm.
-To mature: Apple, Sour & Bush Cherry, Elderberry, Fig, Jostaberry, Kiwiberry, Muscadine Grape, Goumi, Jujube, Pawpaw, Peach, Asian & European Pear, Persimmon, Pomegranate, Rhubarb, Saskatoon, Seaberry.
+To purchase or mature: Apple, Sour & Bush Cherry, Elderberry, Fig, Kiwiberry, Muscadine Grape, Goumi, Jujube, Pawpaw, Peach, Asian & European Pear, Persimmon, Pomegranate, Rhubarb, Saskatoon, and Seaberry.

 Basil (Italian, Thai Sweet, Holy), Chives (Regular & Garlic), Cilantro, Cutting Celery, Dill, Fennel, Garlic & Scapes, Ginger, Hot Pepper, Lavender, Lemongrass, Lovage, Oregano, Parsley, Rosemary, Sage, Sorrel, Tarragon, Thyme, Turmeric.